Getting the measure of things

 |Baron Woods No. 2||295¾|

 There is no public access to these tunnels, so it is not known if any of the wall-plates remain in-situ.
-However, it is known that the 257½ mile wall-plate from Moorcock Tunnel was removed at some point in time as it now resides at the Midland Railway Study Centre in Derby.
-The extract from the 1911 land plan (below, left) shows the original location of this wall-plate and the adjacent photograph22 (below, centre) shows the wall-plate after restoration.
-The line-drawing (below, right) provides typical dimensions for these wall-plates.
+However, it is known that the 257½ mile wall-plate from Moorcock Tunnel was removed at some point in time as it now resides at the Midland Railway Study Centre in Derby (see Figures 4 & 5 and Photo 12 below).

 All Midland Railway Company distance diagrams produced after the remileaging exercise (including those reproduced by the Cumbrian Railways Association23) include the following statement:

 "The continuous Distances are from St PANCRAS PASSENGER STATION by the Shortest Route and represent the milepost mileage."